ywCN/weather-site/README.md

 - Redux will check the payload property.
   - If it is a promise, it will stop the action.
   - And then once the request finishes, it dispatches a new action of the same type but with a payload of the **resolved** request.
+- `Redux Promise Middleware` helps us to pre-process async action, so we do not need to work with Promise.
+Instead, we just work with data returned by async request.

 ## Container Setup Process